 We have an updated Visitor Experience Plan and have been in the process of updating our exhibits and signage.
-New this season is a looping video showing many of our most exciting places to visit.
-We hope this will excite visitors to explore the entire Heritage Area.
+New this season is a new map of the heritage area and we are beginning work on transforming the southeast room into a representation of how the room might have looked on September 16, 1862.
+We hope these enhancements will excite visitors to explore the entire Heritage Area.
 Other updates will proceed over the next two or three years.
 You can learn more about this project by reading the Visitor Experience Plan, a copy of which is under the front desk.